 Should the client at any time instruct that responsibility for any activity to which a file relates be transferred to another person or persons, we may retain the file but shall, on your instruction make copies of any documents contained therein and forward such copies as instructed, provided no invoices are outstanding.
 We shall be entitled to make a reasonable charge for this service.

-We expect our business relationship with you to run smoothly but if any problems arise which cannot be resolved between you and your usual contact at Graham Watt & Co LLP then you may refer the matter to a Partner who has not been involved with your work.
-If after this you remain dissatisfied and the complaint relates to alleged poor service or to our charges, you should contact the Legal Ombudsman, or if the complaint relates to alleged professional misconduct you should contact the Intellectual Property Regulation Board.
-Contact details for these bodies are available on request.
+We expect our business relationship with you to run smoothly but if any problems arise which cannot be resolved between you and your usual contact at Graham Watt & Co LLP then you may refer to our complaints procedure which is available on our website and we will deal with your complaint with the utmost urgency and confidentiality.

 Any searches you request may be carried out by us, by Patent Offices or by an independent specialist searching firm.
 Due to the limitations and occasional errors in classifications, indices, computer databases and official records, no search can be guaranteed for comprehensiveness or accuracy.
 We will endeavour to point out any particular limitations when reporting search results and may recommend extending the search.

 Before we send any warning on behalf of a client to a third party, we ask the client to indemnify us against the risks of our being sued for making an unjustified threat of infringement proceedings.
 The aim of this request is to maintain our objectivity in contentious matters which would diminish if we were to become a party to any proceedings.
 We may refuse to act for clients who do not provide the requested indemnity.

 We will continue to work for you until any of the following events occur:

 (a) We finish the work you have instructed us to do;

 (b) Your invoice remains unpaid for a protracted period;